Icy-Monster/Luau-Tips/README.md

 ## 3.2 Variables
 There are 2 types of variables: **Local Variables** and **Global Variables**, the difference between these 2 types is the scope of their declaration.
-Global variables have their scopes outside all functions while Local variables are scoped inside a function Block
+Global variables have their scopes outside all functions, while Local variables are scoped inside a function Block

 Between the 2, Local variables should be used the most.
 Due to their performance benefits when compared to Global variables and their memory costs

 Variables can have many values inside of them, some can have predetermined values such as when you are using **strict typing**

 ## 3.3 Strongly Strict Typing
-Strict typing or otherwise known as strong typing is a method of programming with strictly defined types for each value.
+Strict typing, or otherwise known as strong typing is a method of programming with strictly defined types for each value.

 To use strict typing in Luau you have to declare it at the **top** of your script:
 ```lua